Six things you need to know before making your final A-level choices

 Below are a few examples to give you an idea of what to expect (some are no-brainers)…

-- Pharmacy must have: chemistry, plus at least one from biology, maths and physics
+- A pharmacy degree must have: chemistry, plus at least one from biology, maths and physics

-- English must have: usually English literature, maybe English literature and language or English language
+- An English literature or language degree must have: usually English literature, maybe English literature and language or English language

-- Geology / earth sciences must have: at least two from maths, physics, chemistry and biology
+- A geology or earth sciences degree must have: at least two from maths, physics, chemistry and biology

-- Economics sometimes need: maths, very rarely do you need economics
+- An economics degree sometimes need: maths, very rarely do you need economics

 For more guidance on what to study at A-level to go on to particular degree subjects, see our full list of uni subjects for more information about their typical A-level requirements.